MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter22.md

 ### Beyond the high-level animation methods

-The [**ConcurrentAnimations**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter22/ConcurrentAnimations) sample also demonstrates how to perform animations that go beyond the properties targetted by the `ViewExtensions` methods.
+The [**ConcurrentAnimations**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter22/ConcurrentAnimations) sample also demonstrates how to perform animations that go beyond the properties targeted by the `ViewExtensions` methods.
 In one example, a series of periods get longer; in another example, a `BackgroundColor` property is animated.

 ### More of your own awaitable methods